The school

-The Great River School of T’ai Chi teaches the Yang style syllabus of the British T’ai Chi Ch’uan Association, including Short Form, the warm up set, Chi Kung, pushing hands, Ta Lu, Wabu, Sabre, Sword and Staff Forms and Long Form, Left side special form and San Shou (The Dance).
+The Great River School of T’ai Chi teaches the Yang style syllabus of the British T’ai Chi Ch’uan Association, including Short Form, the warm up set, Chi Kung, pushing hands, Ta Lu, Wabu, Sabre, Sword and Staff Forms and Long Form and San Shou (The Dance).
 We also study a wide range of practices to develop rooting, uprooting, connectedness, sticking, sensitivity and silk-reeling, as well as much else.

 Inclusivity: All people are welcome to our classes, whatever your background, nationality, race, gender, sexuality, age, fitness, size, livelihood, beliefs, or any other signifying quality.
 We teach under 16s separately from adults, to conform to UK safeguarding laws.
 If you have any questions as to your ability to join in our classes you are warmly invited to get in touch.